Communication with Suppliers

 We will continue improving SPTT activities and rolling them out globally in order to provide customers with best quality products.

-• Supplier Parts Tracking Team activities: Follow-up activities by the team for subcontracted parts production and manufacturing preparation
+• Follow-up activities by the team for subcontracted parts production and manufacturing preparation

 Toyota Boshoku group's purchasing information by each region